 CAGR is the average compound annual growth rate of an asset, investment, business results such as sales, revenue, clients, users, units produced or delivered, etc..
 When calculated for a period different than a year it can be the quarterly, monthly, weekly, etc. growth rate.
 It is useful in comparing growth rates across different data sets of a common domain, e.g. revenue growth of companies in a particular industry or company divisions with the same enterprise.

-CAGR is often reported in investment funds results, to compare and demonstrate the performance of investment advisors, historical returns of stock with bonds or with a saving account, as well as communicating the rate of increase or decrease of business metrics such as sales, costs, market share, customer satisfaction, etc.
+CAGR is often reported in investment funds results, to compare and demonstrate the performance of investment advisors, historical returns of stock with bonds or with a saving account, as well as communicating the rate of increase or decrease of business metrics such as sales, costs, market share, customer satisfaction, etc. You can read about CAGR in more detail in our extensive article Compound Annual Growth Rate (CAGR) which covers it from many different angles.

 Compound annual growth rate (CAGR) formula